Innovative Leadership For Health Care

 The Innovative Leadership for Health Care provides a practical approach for successful and developing physician leaders to enhance leadership skills required to build thriving medical practices.
 It is designed for busy health care leaders ranging from residency through mid-career.

 The book is organized into eight chapters.
 The first two chapters talk about innovative health care leadership.
-The next six chapters explain the development process and provide worksheets, reflection questions, and physician and DNP case studies.
-The development process is reflected in the following image.
+The following six chapters explain the development process and provide worksheets, reflection questions, and physician and DNP case studies.

 Praise for the Book